Alcidespb24/RAG/output.md

 (d) Implementation specifications: Joint notice by separate covered entities.
 Covered entities that participate in organized health care arrangements may comply with this section by a joint notice, provided that:

-1. The covered entities participating in the organized health care arrangement agree to abide by the terms of the notice with respect to protected health information created or received by the covered entity as part of its participation in the organized health care arrangement;
+(1) The covered entities participating in the organized health care arrangement agree to abide by the terms of the notice with respect to protected health information created or received by the covered entity as part of its participation in the organized health care arrangement;

-2. The joint notice meets the implementation specifications in paragraph (b) of this section, except that the statements required by this section may be altered to reflect the fact that the notice covers more than one covered entity;
+(2) The joint notice meets the implementation specifications in paragraph (b) of this section, except that the statements required by this section may be altered to reflect the fact that the notice covers more than one covered entity;

 (i) Describes with reasonable specificity the covered entities, or class of entities, to which the joint notice applies;

 (ii) Except as provided in paragraph (a)(1)(vi) of this section, a covered entity is not required to agree to a restriction.

-(iii) A covered entity that agrees to a restriction under paragraph (a)(1)(i) of this section may not use or disclose protected health information in violation of such restriction, except that, if the individual who requested the restriction is in need of emergency treatment and the restricted protected health information is needed to provide the emergency treatment, the covered entity may use the restricted protected health information, or may disclose such information to a health care provider, to provide such treatment to the individual.
+(iii) A covered entity that agrees to a restriction under paragraph (a)(1)(i) of this section may not use or disclose protected health information in violation of such restriction, except that, if the individual who requested the restriction is in need of emergency treatment and the restricted protected health information is needed to provide the treatment, the covered entity may use the restricted protected health information, or may disclose such information to a health care provider, to provide such treatment to the individual.

 (iv) If restricted protected health information is disclosed to a health care provider for emergency treatment under paragraph (a)(1)(iii) of this section, the covered entity must request that such health care provider not further use or disclose the information.

+[65 FR 82802, Dec.
+28, 2000, as amended at 67 FR 53271, Aug.
+14, 2002; 78 FR 5701, Jan.
+25, 2013]

+# § 164.522  Rights to request privacy protection for protected health information.

+(a)(1) Standard: Right of an individual to request restriction of uses and disclosures.

 (v) A restriction agreed to by a covered entity under paragraph (a) of this section, is not effective under this subpart to prevent uses or disclosures permitted or required under §§ 164.502(a)(2)(ii), 164.510(a) or 164.512.

-(vi) A covered entity must agree to the request of an individual to restrict.
+(vi) A covered entity must agree to the request of an individual to restrict

 104

 HIPAA Administrative Simplification Regulation Text March 2013